TylerJenningsW/applicants-first/README.md

   ApplicationDeadline TIMESTAMP NOT NULL
 );
 ```

+## Resend Setup
+- Create a resend account and follow the next.js quickstart guide [here](https://resend.com/docs/send-with-nextjs).
+- You will need to modify any email function using your own DNS.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: